Optimality Conditions for Multivariate Chebyshev Approximation: A Survey

-The variables used for the Newton iteration are the coefficients of the polynomial $a\in\R^n$, the coordinates of the extreme points $x_1,x_2,\ldots,x_k\in\R^m$, where $k$ is the number of approximate extreme points identified in the first-step, and the entries $\lambda\in\R^k$ of the kernel vector.
-The system of equations to be solved encodes a local version of the kernel optimality condition: the extreme points are required to be local maximizers of the error
+The variables used for the Newton iteration are the coefficients of the polynomial $a\in\R^n$, the coordinates of the extremal points $x_1,x_2,\ldots,x_k\in\R^m$, where $k$ is the number of approximate extremal points identified in the first-step, and the entries $\lambda\in\R^k$ of the kernel vector.
+The system of equations to be solved encodes a local version of the kernel optimality condition: the extremal points are required to be local maximizers of the error

-where we make the practically meaningful assumption that extreme points lie on the same boundary portion than the corresponding approximate extreme points\footnote{One could use full KKT conditions, but would need to guess a value of the KKT multipliers, which would result in the same system.}, with the same error
+where we make the practically meaningful assumption that extremal points lie on the same boundary portion than the corresponding approximate extremal points\footnote{One could use full KKT conditions, but would need to guess a value of the KKT multipliers, which would result in the same system.}, with the same error

 Finally, the kernel condition is

 where the kernel vector $\lambda$ can be normalized by the linear constraint

 because all components of the solution must be non-negative.
 Note that the absolute value in~\eqref{eq:Newton-extreme-point-errors} and the sign function in~\eqref{eq:Newton-convex}, which are respectively non-differentiable and discontinuous, do not affect the Newton iteration because the sign of the error is expected to remain constant during the iteration.
 In fact, the approximation computed in the first step must be accurate enough so that the sign of the error is expected to remain constant during the Newton's iteration.